 Advertising agencies are usually conduits for creativity, sitting in the shadows, telling their clients’ stories.
 Every once in a while, they do however use those skills to do a little self-promotion.
 And that’s exactly what FCB did recently to celebrate its massive haul at the Effies.

 Last night, under a collection of aviation aircraft in the MOTAT Aviation Hall, the magazine industry gathered to celebrate the achievements of its products and people at the 2017 Magazine Media Awards.
 Among the winners, it was Bauer that collected the most certificates, while Tangible Media and Fairfax followed.

 As more of the population becomes concentrated around urban centres, we start to lose some of the regional quirks we’ve always associated with being a New Zealander.
-And this leads Dean Taylor to wonder what it might mean for our sense of national identity.
+And this leads Dean Taylor to wonder if being ‘New’ New Zealand makes you less New Zealand.

 It was a big year for TVNZ in 2016 after launching its much-vaunted rebrand late last year.
 Now there’s more cause to celebrate as it continues to dominate the TV rankings, with TVNZ 2’s Gloriavale: A Woman’s Place, topping the list for most-watched show amongst the 25-54 demographic.

 Fairfax Media managing director Simon Tong has stressed the need to diversify the streams of revenue feeding into the business.
 And today, the company has taken a rather unorthodox step in this direction by announcing the launch of Stuff Fibre, a joint venture with New Zealand Fibre Communications Limited selling high speed, unlimited fibre connections.

 Following the Joseph Parker fight, and the illegal streaming that came with it, should TV and sponsorship brands be taking a different course of action?